-Find out how to pay Aggregates Levy and how long your payment will take to reach HMRC.
+Find out how to pay Aggregates Levy and the time it takes for payments to reach HMRC.

 There is a separate guide for paying Landfill Tax.